-Are you a licensed hunter?
-Have you seen game wardens snooping around your private property without permission?
+Are you a landowner?
+Have you seen government officials snooping around your private property without permission?

 We want to hear from you!

-Game wardens often think they can trespass on your private land due to an old legal rule called the “open fields doctrine.”
-That rule, which stems from a 1924 Supreme Court decision, essentially says that government officers do not need a warrant to enter private land under the Fourth Amendment to the U.S. Constitution.
+Government officials—from police, to game wardens, to farm inspectors, to zoning officials—often think they can trespass on your private land due to a legal rule called the “open fields doctrine.”
+That rule, which stems from a 1924 Supreme Court decision, essentially says that government officials do not need a warrant to enter private land under the Fourth Amendment to the U.S. Constitution.

-However, many state constitutions provide greater protection for individual rights than the Fourth Amendment—and your state may have one of them!
-Please fill out the form below and provide information on your situation to see if we can help.
+However, many state constitutions provide greater protection for individual rights than the Fourth Amendment—potentially including your state!